grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-return-to-previous-functionality.md

 </LinkButton>
 ```

-3. Check it works as expected: when you go from your app plugin to another area of Grafana through that interactive element the 'Return to previous' button will be shown.
+3. Verify that it works as expected.
+When you go from your app plugin to another area of Grafana through that interactive element, then the 'Return to previous' button should appear.

 ## Usage guidelines

-### Do's
+### Do this

-- Do trigger the 'Return to previous' functionality through a link or an interactive element with an onClick event.
+- Do trigger the 'ReturnToPrevious`functionality through a link or an interactive element with an`onClick` event.
-- Do only use the 'Return to previous' functionality when the user is sent to another context, such as from Alerting to a dashboard.
+- Do only use the 'ReturnToPrevious' functionality when the user is sent to another context, such as from Alerting to a Dashboard.
 - Do specify a button title that identifies the page to return to in the most understandable way.

-### Don't's
+### Don't do this

-- Do not trigger the 'Return to previous' functionality via an element other than a link or button.
+- Don't trigger the 'ReturnToPrevious' functionality via an element other than a link or button.
-- Do not use this functionality when going from one page to another in the same context.
+- Don't use this functionality when going from one page to another in the same context.
-- Do not use text such as 'Back to the previous page'.
+- Don't use text such as 'Back to the previous page'.
 Be specific.